A Refined Complexity Analysis of Fair Districting over Graphs: Introduction

-\fairCD is relevant in context of district-based elections.
-Several papers have studied how to assign voters to constituencies so as to ``fairly'' reflect the political choices of voters \cite{DBLP:conf/ijcai/BachrachLLZ16,DBLP:journals/scw/LandauRY09,DBLP:journals/corr/LandauS14,DBLP:journals/mcm/PuppeT08}.
-Well-studied in this context is Gerrymandering, which can be regarded as a ``malicious'' counterpart to what we study here.
-In Gerrymandering, the task is to partition a set of voters into multiple districts obeying certain conditions such that a designated alternative wins in as many districts as possible.
-An intuitive strategy to solve this problem, which is not necessarily optimal \cite{puppe2009optimal}, is to maximize the number of districts where the designated alternative wins only by a small margin.
-(This is somewhat related to our problem.)
-Initially, Gerrymandering has been predominantly studied from the perspective of social and political science \cite{erikson1972malapportionment,issacharoff2002gerrymandering,lublin1999paradox}.
-More recently, however, different variants of Gerrymandering have been considered from an algorithmic perspective \cite{DBLP:conf/aaai/EibenFPS20,DBLP:conf/atal/LewenbergLR17}.
-Notably, the study of Gerrymandering over graphs, which is analogous to our problem, has recently gained significant interest~\cite{DBLP:journals/corr/abs-2102-08905,DBLP:conf/atal/Cohen-ZemachLR18,DBLP:journals/corr/abs-2102-09889,DBLP:conf/atal/ItoK0O19}.
-In particular, as done in this paper for \fairCD, Bentert et al.\ \cite{DBLP:journals/corr/abs-2102-08905}, Gupta et al.\ \cite{DBLP:journals/corr/abs-2102-09889}, and Ito et al.\ \cite{DBLP:conf/atal/ItoK0O19}, analyzed the complexity of Gerrymandering on paths, cycles, and trees and studied the influence of the number of candidates/colors and the number of districts.
+\fairCD is relevant in district-based elections, where voters are partitioned into districts and each district elects its own representative.
+Several papers have studied how to assign voters to districts so as to ``fairly'' reflect the political choices of voters \cite{DBLP:conf/ijcai/BachrachLLZ16,DBLP:journals/scw/LandauRY09,DBLP:journals/corr/LandauS14,DBLP:journals/corr/abs-2006-11865,DBLP:journals/mcm/PuppeT08}.
+Well-studied in this context is gerrymandering, which can be regarded as a ``malicious'' counterpart to our problem.
+In gerrymandering, the task is to partition a set of voters into districts obeying certain conditions such that a designated alternative wins in as many districts as possible.
+An intuitive strategy to solve this problem, which is not necessarily optimal \cite{puppe2009optimal}, is to maximize the number of districts where the designated alternative wins only by a small margin (this is somewhat related to our problem.)
+Initially, gerrymandering has been predominantly studied from the perspective of social and political science \cite{erikson1972malapportionment,issacharoff2002gerrymandering,lublin1999paradox}.
+More recently, different variants of gerrymandering have been considered from an algorithmic perspective \cite{DBLP:conf/aaai/EibenFPS20,DBLP:conf/atal/LewenbergLR17}.
+Notably, the study of gerrymandering over graphs, which is analogous to our problem, has recently gained significant interest~\cite{DBLP:journals/corr/abs-2102-08905,DBLP:conf/atal/Cohen-ZemachLR18,DBLP:journals/corr/abs-2102-09889,DBLP:conf/atal/ItoK0O19}.
+In particular, as done here for \fairCD, Bentert et al.\ \cite{DBLP:journals/corr/abs-2102-08905}, Gupta et al.\ \cite{DBLP:journals/corr/abs-2102-09889}, and Ito et al.\ \cite{DBLP:conf/atal/ItoK0O19} analyzed the complexity of gerrymandering on paths, cycles, and trees and studied the influence of the number of candidates/colors and the number of districts.
+A similar model for graph-based redistribution scenarios and political districting has been studied under the name ``network-based vertex dissolution''~\cite{DBLP:journals/siamdm/BevernBCFNW15}.